simplefoc/simplefoc.github.io/docs/simplefoc_library/code/from_scratch.md

 - To go from the current control to the velocity control you just need to change the `motor.controller` variable to `MotionControlType::velocity` and set the `motor.target` to the desired velocity (in radians per second `RAD/s`).
 - To go from the current control to the angle control you just need to change the `motor.controller` variable to `MotionControlType::angle` and set the `motor.target` to the desired angle (in radians `RAD`).
 - You can also use the `Commander` interface to transition to the velocity and angle control modes using the `MC1` and `MC2` commands.

+The velocity and angle motion control modes have additional configuration parameters that might be needed to obtain a smooth and stable operation of your motor.
+You can find more info about these parameters in the [motion control docs](closed_loop_motion_control).